microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/signinpreferences.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents settings and preferences for to the sign-in experience of a user.
+Represents settings and preferences for the sign-in experience of a user.

 ## Properties